kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 With this, code is complete.
 Now follows setup to make inter-app communcation possible

 ----
+NOTE: If you don't wan't to use Shared Keychain, skip this part!

 Set `Keychain Sharing` to `ON` in the target Capabilities settings This corresponds to the **KEYCHAINACCESSGROUP** above